electronstudio/python_book/docs/_sources/chapters/chase.rst.txt

 .. topic:: Exercise

-   Run the program and move the Actor around with the keys.
+   Run the program and move the Sprite around with the keys.

 Screen wrap-around